jmnarloch/feign-encoding-spring-cloud-starter/README.md

 	...
 50 more
 ```

-In order to fix that you have to enable Feign Apache HttpClient:
+In order to fix that you have to enable Feign Apache HttpClient.

-Add this to classes to your component scan packages:
+Add this two classes to your component scan packages:

 ```java
 @Configuration